 I’ve mixed tomatoes and peaches to make a delightfully delicious salad in the past, so I had a feeling this twist on the classic Caprese salad would be wonderful.
 Fresh tomatoes, mozzarella balls, and basil are the usual components.
 Adding some sweet, juicy peaches and quinoa didn’t alter the flavor palate, in fact, it was enhanced.

-Add Quinoa to Your Diet
+Benefits of Adding Quinoa to Your Diet

 Finally, a child who is willing to try new dishes!
 As an undergrad, Nick found a fondness for sushi, Indian food and even asked me for a lesson on making omelets and a few entrees.